Positive scalar curvature and $10/8$-type inequalities on $4$-manifolds with periodic ends: Preliminaries

 \section{Preliminaries}

-Let $X$ be an oriented spin rational homology $S^1 \times S^3$ and $Y$ be an oriented rational homology $S^3$.
+Let $(X,\fraks)$ be an oriented spin rational homology $S^1 \times S^3$ and $Y$ be an oriented rational homology $3$-sphere.
 We fix a Riemannian metric $g_X$ on $X$ and a generator of $H_3(X;\Z)$, denoted by $1\in H_3(X;\Z)$.
 (Note that $H_3(X;\Z)$ is isomorphic to $H^{1}(X;\Z)$, and hence to $\Z$.)
-We also assume that $Y$ is embedded into $X$ as a cross section of $X$, namely $[Y]=1$.
-Let $W_0$ be the homology cobordism from $Y$ to itself obtained by cutting $X$ open along $Y$.
+We also assume that $Y$ is embedded into $X$ as a cross-section of $X$, namely $[Y]=1$.
+Let $W_0$ be the rational homology cobordism from $Y$ to itself obtained by cutting $X$ open along $Y$.
 The manifold $W_{0}$ is equipped with an orientation and a spin structure induced by that of $X$.
 We define

 for $(m,n) \in (\{-\infty \}\cup \Z) \times (\Z\cup \{\infty\})$ with $m<n$.
 Let us take a compact spin $4$-manifold $M$ bounded by $Y$ as oriented manifolds.
 The element $1 \in H^1(X;\Z)$ corresponding to $1 \in H_3(X;\Z)$ via Poincar\'e duality gives the isomorphism class of a $\Z$-bundle